• Skip to primary navigation

 *If you prefer, make this pie with any of the gluten-free crust options listed in the post above.

 **If using paleo cream cheese frosting, make half of this recipe, omitting the lemon juice.
 If using whipped coconut cream, make this recipe (you'll need to chill the cream overnight before you whip it).
-Or use a thick coconut yogurt instead, such as Coyo, Cocojune, or Culina, flavored with vanilla if you like.
+Or use a thick coconut yogurt instead, such as Cocojune, or Culina, flavored with vanilla if you like.

 ***If your nut or seed butter is more thin or runny than peanut butter, add 2 more tablespoons of coconut oil to help the filling set to a sliceably firm consistency.